Key Takeaways For How To Help Your Parents Enjoy Retirement

 Recognise Unnecessary Expenditure

-Never try to convince your parents to agree with a position that you disagree with.
+Never try to convince your parents to agree with a position you disagree with.
 Conversely, if they’re amenable to it, suggest they downgrade to a smaller home or vehicle.
 They could earn money while spending less on maintenance and utilities each month.

 Provide Pastimes For Them